- Starter

 ]

 Step 1.
-Create a source Connection for inbound EDI messages.
+Create a source Connection for EDI messages.

-At this point, we can explore the structure of the EDI message and see the data in the Etlworks Explorer:
+At this point, we can explore the structure of the X12 message and see the data in the Etlworks Explorer:

-We will be using the Etlworks Explorer to run the SQL queries against the EDI file, which extracts various attributes from the X12 message.
+We will use Explorer to run the SQL queries against the EDI file, which extracts various attributes from the X12 message.

 Step 3.
 Create a destination Connection.